Download Time of Flight Guidebook

 Time of Flight Forges Ahead: Design tips to boost 3D performance and cut integration time & cost

 Have you wondered how to boost the performance of your 3D Time of Flight imaging application and at the same time cut your integration time and cost?
-Our newest hands-on guidebook describes how you can optimize the benefits of Time of Flight by considering various factors such as the environment of the application and the target object properties in the scene.
+Our hands-on guidebook describes how you can optimize the benefits of Time of Flight by considering various factors such as the environment of the application and the target object properties in the scene.

 • Outdoors vs Controlled Environments